-Literally none of the research done by the unsponsored scientific community has seen an advantage to using any of the designer, goofy rainbow of creatines out there (Kre-alkalyn, Hydorchloride, etc).
+Don’t be tricked into buying an expensive creatine product.
+Literally none of the research done by the unsponsored scientific community has seen an advantage to using any of the rainbow of "designer" creatines out there (Kre-alkalyn, Hydrochloride, etc.).
 At best, they’re as effective as Creatine Monohydrate; at worst, they are, well... worse.

-Stick to Creatine Monohydrate (micronized if possible, as the smaller particles make it easier to digest and may boost its effectiveness).
+Tip: Stick to Creatine Monohydrate, micronized if possible, as the smaller particles make it easier to digest and may boost its effectiveness.

 A legit Creatine Monohydrate product should be around 10 cents per serving – it’s a dirt-cheap insurance policy to add to a stack, just in case you are deficient and would benefit.
 It’s also possible to find protein powders that have added creatine monohydrate in them.
 Most of these products are effective, and generally reasonably priced.

-Creatine is a great, but it's not a very effective pre-workout ingredient.
-It's effects are cumulative, over time, and in the short-term it can even briefly decrease performance.
+Creatine works best when taken post-workout, when muscle cells have depleted their creatine stores and are primed to absorb and store more.
+Despite being marketed as such, creatine isn’t actually a very effective pre-workout ingredient.
+Its effects are cumulative, building up gradually over time.
+In the short-term, immediately after use, it can even briefly decrease performance.
 For many, creatine causes temporary digestive discomfort.
 If you’ve ever tried to deadlift with a case of the bubble guts, you know why it’s something to avoid.

 Tip: Use creatine after training, when the receptors on muscle cells open up for superior up-take.